luismetzger/sinatra-intro-lesson/README.md

 We can can use this template in our index route to create a nice HTML document.

-What would be the code we would add in the ``views/index.erb`` file to display all the team members:
+What would be the code we would add in the ``views/index.erb`` file to display all the team members' names and high5s?
 <details>
 ```ruby
 	<ul>